xLeitix/jcloudscale/docs/Documentation.md

 ##  Configuration Structure

 To understand better what can be configured within the JCloudScale framework, here is the complete list of the configuration modules with short explanations.
 Some modules will be explained in more detail below.

-1.*Common Configuration*: contains parameters that are shared by client and server.
+1. *Common Configuration*: contains parameters that are shared by client and server.
     1. *Class Loader Configuration*: contains type and configuration specific to the appropriate class loader.
 Default implementation is the `CachingClassLoaderConfiguration`.
     1. *Client Id*: The unique identifier of the client that allows server to distinguish between clients and communicate with them.
     1. *Client Logging Configuration*: The configuration of the Logging of the JCloudScale components that work on the client.
     1. *Communication Configuration*: The configuration of the Message Queue connection and data transferring parameters.
     1. *Monitoring Configuration*: The configuration of the JCloudScale state monitoring and events processing.
     1. *Scaling Policy*: A Java class that specifies the rules how the Cloud Host is selected for the new instance of the Cloud Object.
     1. *UI Configuration*: The configuration of the management interface, which allows monitoring what is actually happening within the application.
 1. *Server Configuration*: contains parameters that are specific for the server.
     1. *Cloud Platform Configuration*: The configuration specific for the selected platform.
 By default it is represented either by `LocalCloudPlatformConfiguration` or `OpenstackCloudPlatformConfiguration`.
     1. *Server Logging Configuration*: The configuration of the Logging of the JCloudScale components that work on the server.
 1. *Version*: the version of the JCloudScale platform that created this configuration object.

 ##  Writing Scaling Policies